Chart Color Schemes

 The level of cultural diversity witnessed in Nailsworth - Broadview was found to be above average when compared nationally for a number of language and cultural background related metrics

-Nailsworth-Broadview has a higher cultural diversity than most local areas, with 28.2% of its population born overseas and 26.3% speaking a language other than English at home.
-Christianity is the predominant religion in Nailsworth-Broadview, accounting for 45.0% of people.
-Hinduism is notably overrepresented at 7.0%, compared to 4.8% across Greater Adelaide.
+Nailsworth-Broadview has a higher cultural diversity than most local areas, with 28.2% of its residents born overseas and 26.3% speaking a language other than English at home.
+Christianity is the predominant religion in Nailsworth-Broadview, making up 45.0% of its population.
+Hinduism is notably overrepresented, comprising 7.0% compared to the Greater Adelaide average of 2.8%.

 Frequently Asked Questions - Diversity